———————————————

 We are in agreement that Afanna could not have fabricated such an extensive journal in one day.
 Neither could she have fabricated just the one entry where Simund reveals that he fancies that Orc mercenary woman.
 I mean, when there are, say, six books on a shelf, you can easily insert a book between the second and the third, but you can't replace a part of a written text with another.

-But how could Afanna know that I was investigating the kidnapping of the Orc woman, you may ask.
+But how did Afanna know that I was investigating the kidnapping of the Orc woman, you may ask.
 Well, that's because I asked her if one of the nobles had hired mercenaries.
-It was enough for an obviously smart woman like her to put two and two together, even though I didn't say anything about looking for a kidnapped mercenary woman.
+It was enough for an obviously smart woman like her to put two and two together, even though I didn't say anything about looking for a kidnapped woman.

 Nevertheless, it's not impossible that Afanna fabricated the entire journal, or the last part of it, over a long time, and was patiently waiting for someone to appear whom he could show it to.
 Therefore, I still refuse to say anything to Dumrag before I've confronted Simund with the journal and given him an opportunity to speak in his defense.